 Embarrassing fanboy back story.

-I’m a little biased.
 Neko Case is one of my favorite singers/songwriters.
-Case’s anthology has become a staple in my life soundtrack life since I started listening to her 13 years ago.
-Case accompanied me on many 3-hour drives between college and my parents’, narrating the East Texas scenery of open highway and backroads cutting through stormy fields.
+Case’s anthology has become a staple in my life soundtrack since I started listening to her 13 years ago.
+Case accompanied me on many three-hour drives between college and my parents’, narrating the East Texas scenery of open highway and backroads cutting through stormy fields.

 Discovering her music was pure chance.
 Her song “Furnace Room Lullaby” was playing on some generic country music channel in my high school art class (I think I was working on a pointillism mockingbird).
 At that point, I’d already given up contemporary country music.
 But her soaring and diving voice was different from the commercial artists in rotation.
 So I perked up and demanded that my older, cooler brother buy her album for me.
 So, he did.